UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Final Four

-Saturday's game features the UConn Huskies (29-8) and the Miami Hurricanes (29-7) squaring off at NRG Stadium (on April 1) at 8:49 PM ET.
-This matchup, according to our computer prediction, will result in a 77-71 victory for UConn.
+Saturday's contest at NRG Stadium has the UConn Huskies (29-8) matching up with the Miami Hurricanes (29-7) at 8:49 PM ET on April 1.
+Our computer prediction projects a 77-71 victory for UConn, who are favored by our model.

-Based on our computer prediction, UConn projects to cover the 5.5-point spread in its matchup against Miami (FL).
-The over/under is currently listed at 149.5, and the two sides are projected to go under that total.
+According to our computer prediction, UConn is a good bet to cover the point spread, which is listed at 5.5.
+The two teams are projected to fall short of the 149.5 total.

 UConn vs. Miami (FL) Game Info & Odds